cds-snc/platform-forms-client/README.md

 ### Grant yourself admin access locally

 - Login using your email via Google SSO
+- Connect to the local database `psql -h db -U postgres -d formsDB`
-- Retrieve your users id from the User table in the formsDB `SELECT * FROM "public"."User" WHERE email='$YOUR_EMAIL'`
+- Retrieve your users id from the User table in the formsDB `SELECT * FROM "public"."User" WHERE email='$YOUR_EMAIL';`
-- Update the record to elevate yourself as an admin `UPDATE "public"."User" SET admin=true WHERE id='$YOUR_ID'`
+- Update the record to elevate yourself as an admin `UPDATE "public"."User" SET role='ADMINISTRATOR' WHERE id='$YOUR_ID';`

 ### Notify integration